aws-samples/rag-chatbot-with-bedrock-opensearch-and-document-summaries-in-govcloud/README.md

  - It will take 20-30 minutes for the stack to complete.

-**2. Request access to the Titan Text Express model in Amazon Bedrock** - If you haven't previously requested access to the Titan Text Express foundation model in Amazon Bedrock, you will need to do that using the instructions [here](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html).
+**2. Request access to the Titan Text Express model in Amazon Bedrock** - If you haven't previously requested access to the Titan Text Express foundation model in Amazon Bedrock for your account, you will need to do that using the instructions [here](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html).
 If you want to use Llama 3 models in place of Titan Text Express, you will need to also request those models using the same process.

 **3. Create the SageMaker domain** – After the stack is complete, run the script [create_sagemaker_domain.sh](https://github.com/aws-samples/rag-chatbot-with-bedrock-opensearch-and-document-summaries-in-govcloud/blob/main/sagemaker_studio/create_sagemaker_domain.sh) in the [/sagemaker_studio](https://github.com/aws-samples/rag-chatbot-with-bedrock-opensearch-and-document-summaries-in-govcloud/tree/main/sagemaker_studio) folder of the code repository to create a SageMaker domain.
 CloudShell in the AWS console is a useful tool to run such a command.
 Download either the entire repository or the script at the link above to your local machine.
 In CloudShell, click **Actions -> Upload file** and select the file from your local machine.
 After the file is uploaded, at the CloudShell prompt, enter the following command:
 ```